Tomáš Skuhravý

 Tomáš Skuhravý (born 7 September 1965) is a Czech former footballer who played as a striker.

+Having started his career at Sparta Prague at a youth level, he went to play for them during their period of dominance in 80s, winning numerous domestic titles and cups, and represented them in European competitions.
+He also had a notable spell at then top-flight RH Cheb, before moving onto Genoa.

+At Genoa he became a prolific striker and reached the semi-finals of the 1991–92 UEFA Cup.
+In 1995 he moved to Sporting CP but suffered a knee injury soon after which would eventually cut his playing career short and he retired aged 32.

-He scored five goals for Czechoslovakia in 1990 FIFA World Cup at international level.
+Internationally he represented Czechoslovakia and the Czech Republic, and most notably scored five goals for the former in the 1990 FIFA World Cup.

 Club career

 On 28 September 1983, Skuhravý debuted for Sparta Prague against Real Madrid at the 1983–84 UEFA Cup, coming as a substitute to Vítězslav Lavička in the 60th minute.

-Skuhravý signed for Serie A club Genoa from Sparta Prague in 1986, forming a prolific partnership with Uruguayan Carlos Aguilera.
+Skuhravý signed for Serie A club Genoa from Sparta Prague in 1990, forming a prolific partnership with Uruguayan Carlos Aguilera.
 Tall and powerful, Skuhravý usually attained full shape and proficiency later in the season while the smaller and quicker Aguilera gave his best in the early matches.
 They gave Genoa a solid attack all-year round.
-In the 1990–91 season, the duo scored 15 combined goals for tied-third in the scorers' standings, leading Genoa to a fourth place in the final standings.
+In the 1990–91 season, the duo each scored 15 goals for tied-third in the scorers' standings, leading Genoa to a fourth place in the final standings.
 At 1991–92 UEFA Cup, Skuhravý helped Genoa reach the semi-finals in the UEFA Cup until the club was eliminated by eventual champions Ajax.
-He scored a total of 57 goals with Genoa, becoming the best club goalscorer in the Serie A for the Rossoblu.
+He scored a total of 59 goals with Genoa, making him one of the best goalscorers for the Rossoblu in the modern era.

 Skuhravý left Genoa in 1995 to join Portuguese club Sporting CP, where he suffered a knee injury and was sidelined until the end of 1995–96 Primeira Divisão.
 He retired from playing career at the age of 32 due to health issues.